KartoffelChipss/LifeStealZ/README.md

 checkForUpdates: true

 # Set the language to any code found in the "lang" folder (don't add the .yml extension)
 # You can add your own language files.
-Use https://github.com/KartoffelChipss/LifeStealZ/tree/main/src/main/resources/lang/en_US.yml as a template
+Use https://github.com/KartoffelChipss/LifeStealZ/tree/main/src/main/resources/lang/en-US.yml as a template
+# If you want to help translating the plugin, please refer to this article: https://lsz.strassburger.dev/contributing/localization
-lang: "en_US"
+lang: "en-US"

 # A list of worlds, where the plugin should take effect
 worlds: